vEnhance/1802/src/ftcgreen.typ

 #figure(
   box(image("figures/work-cut-ftc.svg", width: auto), stroke: 1pt),
   caption: [The FTC for line integrals is the Stokes statement
-    for the "grad" red arrows in the poster @fig-int-chart-stokes.], ) <fig-work-ftc-red-arrow>
+    for the "grad" red arrows in the poster @poster-stokes.], ) <fig-work-ftc-red-arrow>

 #memo(title: [Memorize: FTC for line integrals])[